metaplex-foundation/developer-hub/src/pages/token-metadata/burn.md

 description: Learn how to burn Nftss on Token Metadata
 ---

-The owner of an Nft can burn it using the **Burn** instruction of the Token Metadata program.
-This will close all possible accounts associated with the Nft and return the various rent-exempt fees to the owner.
+The owner of an NFT can burn it using the **Burn** instruction of the Token Metadata program.
+This will close all possible accounts associated with the NFT and return the various rent-exempt fees to the owner.
 This instruction accepts the following attributes:

 - **Authority**: The signer that authorizes the burn.
-Typically, this is the owner of the Nft but note that certain delegated authorities can also burn Nftss on behalf of the owner as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.
+Typically, this is the owner of the NFT but note that certain delegated authorities can also burn Nftss on behalf of the owner as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.
-- **Token Owner**: The public key of the current owner of the Nft.
+- **Token Owner**: The public key of the current owner of the NFT.
-- **Token Standard**: The standard of the Nft being burnt.
+- **Token Standard**: The standard of the NFT being burnt.
 This instruction works for all Token Standards in order to provide a unified interface for burning Nfts.
 That being said, it is worth noting that non-programmable Nfts can be burnt using the **Burn** instruction of the SPL Token program directly.

-The exact accounts closed by the **Burn** instruction depend on the Token Standard of the Nft being burnt.
+The exact accounts closed by the **Burn** instruction depend on the Token Standard of the NFT being burnt.
 Here's a table that summarizes the accounts for each Token Standard:

 | Token Standard                 | Mint | Token                      | Metadata | Edition | Token Record | Edition Marker                    |
 | ------------------------------ | ---- | -------------------------- | -------- | ------- | ------------ | --------------------------------- |